fentanyl (sublingual) (cont.)

 Fentanyl may also cause drowsiness, breathing problems, or addiction and withdrawal symptoms in a nursing infant.
 Do not breast-feed while you are taking fentanyl sublingual.

 Use exactly as prescribed.
 Never use fentanyl in larger amounts, or for longer than recommended by your doctor.
-Keep using your around-the-clock narcotic pain medicine but never take Abstral together with a second form of fentanyl.
+Keep using your around-the-clock narcotic pain medicine but never take Abstral or Subsys together with a second form of fentanyl.

-If you switch to Abstral from another form of fentanyl, you will not use the same dose.
+If you switch to Abstral or Subsys from another form of fentanyl, you will not use the same dose.
 You must start with the lowest dose (100 micrograms).
 Your doctor may change your dose to make sure you get the best results.

 Report Problems to the Food and Drug Administration